How to Stop Counting Calories And Not Gain Weight [1 Unique Strategy]

 The truth of the matter is, the vast majority of people don't eat enough of the right kinds of fat- the ones that our bodies need, and the ones that actually have a multitude of health benefits.
 These are the mono and poly-unsaturated fats.

-If you only take one thing away from this post, it should be this.
-Please do not be afraid to eat fat!
+If you remember absolutely nothing from this post, and you only take one thing away from it, it should be this: Please do not be afraid to eat fat!